adel3li/Linkedin_Learning/README.md

 # Linkedin_Learning
-This rope is for my Linkedin Learning process
+This rope is for my Linkedin Learning process.